fhircast/sandbox.js/README.md

 1. Select the hub that you want to connect to.
 2. Select the client endpoint (hub.callback) that will receive the events and then send a subscription request with the send button.
 The hub response will be shown in the gray box.
 3. Send an event to the endpoint specified by the hub in the callback check (hub.topic).
 The hub response will be shown in the gray box.
 4. You can monitor the hub and client endpoints in this text area.
 The log entries starting with '📡HUB:' and '🖥️CLIENT:' describe backend messages relevant to the standard.
 Frontend messages can be seen in your browser console using the browser developer tools.
 The log entries starting with '🔥UI:' and '🚀WEBSOCKET:' are not relevant to the standard.
 They provide information about the sandbox internal operations.

 # Troubleshooting
-1. The log text area does not display any messages.
-Possibly the websocket connection between your browser and the hub is not working.
+1. The log text area does not display any messages:  Possibly the websocket connection between your browser and the hub is not working.
 There could be a proxy server in your route that needs a software update or configuration change to support the websocket 'upgrade' header.
+Another possibility is that you are using more websockets then your deployment allows.
+For example, the cheapest azure deployment specifies a maximum of 5 sockets.
+2. The emojis are black and white:  Windows 7 does not support color emojis.

 Installation